Distracted driving: Hazard assessment

-A 2013 study published in The New England Journal of Medicine estimated the following crash or near-crash risks among novice drivers:
+A 2013 study published in The New England Journal of Medicine estimated the following multiples of crash or near-crash risks among novice drivers:

 A 2003 study of U.S. crash data estimates that distracted driving contributed to 8-13 percent of police-reported crashes, with phone use sourcing 1.5 to 5 percent of these.
-Driver inattention contributed to an estimated 20-50 percent of crashes.
+Driver inattention contributed to an estimated 20–50 percent of crashes.
 The most-reported cause of distraction-related accidents was "outside person, object, or event" (commonly known as rubbernecking), followed by "adjusting radio/cassette player/CD".
 "Using a phone" was the eighth most reported cause.
-In 2011, according to the NHTSA, 1/3 of accidents were caused by distracted driving.
+In 2011, according to the NHTSA, one-third of accidents were caused by distracted driving.

 The National Safety Council (NSC) estimates that 1.6 million (25%) of crashes annually are due to calling on a smartphone, and another 1 million (18%) are caused by texting while driving.
 These numbers equate to one accident caused every 24 seconds by driving distracted from phone use.
 It also reported that speaking in a call while driving reduces focus on the road and the act of driving by 37 percent, irrespective of hands-free calling operation.
 Calling on a phone is estimated to increase the risk of experienced drivers crashing or nearly crashing by a factor of 2.5.
 The US Department of Transportation estimates that reaching for a phone distracts a driver for 4.6 seconds; at 55 miles per hour, this could equal a football field of distance.

 A study by the American Automobile Association (AAA) found that talking to a passenger was as distracting as talking in a call on a hands-free smartphone, and a study by Monash University found that having one or more children in the car was 12 times more distracting than calling while driving.
 Devid Petrie of the Huffington Post deemed backseat children passengers the worst distraction for drivers, and recommended pulling over in case of crying children.
 According to an AAA study, 80 percent of respondents with dogs drove with them, but 31 percent of these admitted to being distracted by them, and only 17 percent used any form of pet restraints.

 Boston Globe correspondent Lucia Huntington stated that "eating while operating a vehicle has become the norm, but...proves costly for many drivers.
 Soups, unwieldy burgers, and hot drinks can make steering a car impossible.
 Although the dangers... are apparent and well known, drivers ignore them repeatedly, accounting for many crashes and near-misses."